decentralized-identity/did-spec-extensions/error-codes/README.md

-Extension properties for the DID Spec Registries.
+Extension errors for the DID Spec Registries.

 See https://github.com/decentralized-identity/did-spec-extensions/ for more information.